MHaringa/insurancerating/docs/articles/refinement-workflow.md

 ### Why refit is required

 Refinement steps alter part of the model structure.
-Once these changes are applied, the remaining coefficients may also need to adjust.
+Once these changes are applied, the remaining coefficients may also adjust.

 For that reason, the sequence does not end with [`add_smoothing()`](https://mharinga.github.io/insurancerating/reference/add_smoothing.md)